Kenneth-Fernandes-0620/Flight-Booking-Application-using-Microservices/README.md

 # LuxuryAER

-“Luxuryaer” is a microservice based application for booking flights.
+**LuxuryAER** is a microservice based application for booking flights.

 ## Involves 6 microservices, namely:
 - Discovery Service